y-takey/shokushu/README.md

 # shokushu

-Local video player using electron.
+This application is Local video manage and player using electron.
-This application based on [electron-react-boilerplate](https://github.com/chentsulin/electron-react-boilerplate).
+The application based on [electron-react-boilerplate](https://github.com/chentsulin/electron-react-boilerplate).

+## Features

+1. Keyboard friendly
+1. Tagging and favorites the video
+1. Preview it when mouse hover on seekbar
+1. Mamakita button (means showing emergency evacuation screen)

 ## Install